taddeor/weatherFaire/README.md

 To build project and start in a Docker container

-build.sh `` build with maven and prepare image for docker container``
+to root project launch build.sh `` build with maven and prepare image for docker container``

 The Boot application expose a swagger documentation http://localhost:8080/swagger-ui.html